EliFebres/Fashion-MNIST-Ai/README.md

 ![](https://github.com/EliFebres/Fashion-MNIST-Ai/blob/staging/images/3x3-grid-of-missclassifications.png)

-Despite these data challenges, I consider the model successful.
-It correctly and consistently classifies images that one would expect a model of this nature to get correct.
+Despite these data challenges, I consider the model successful as it correctly and consistently classifies images that one would expect a model of this nature to get correct.

 ## License
 This is free and unencumbered software released into the public domain.